A1rPun/castle-crashers-resource/Levels/WizardCastleInterior.md

 ## <a name="cyclops"></a>Undead Cyclops' Room

-In original CC there are 2 OoB spots just above the entrance and exit.
+In original CC there are 2 OOB spots just above the entrance and exit.

 ## <a name="necromancer"></a>Necromancer's Room